Parameterized and Approximation Algorithms for Boxicity: Introduction

 Boxicity is combinatorially well studied and its bounds in terms of parameters like maximum degree \cite{AdigaCOCOON,Esperet09} and tree-width \cite{Chandran2007} are known.
 For any graph $G$ on $n$ vertices, $box(G) \le \left \lfloor \frac{n}{2}\right \rfloor$ and $cub(G) \le \left \lfloor \frac{2n}{3}\right \rfloor$.
 It was shown by Scheinerman \cite{Sch1} in 1984 that the boxicity of outer planar graphs is at most two.
 In 1986, Thomassen \cite{Thom1} proved that the boxicity of planar graphs is at most 3.
 Boxicity is also closely related to other dimensional parameters of graphs like partial order dimension and threshold dimension \cite{AdigaCOCOON,Abh1,Yan1}.

 However, from the computational point of view, boxicity is a notoriously hard problem.
 In 1981, Cozzens\cite{Coz1} proved that computing boxicity is NP-Hard.
 Later Yannakakis \cite{Yan1} and Kratochvil\cite{Krat1}, respectively, proved that determining whether boxicity of a graph is at most three and two are NP-Complete.
-Recently, Adiga et.al \cite{Abh1} proved that no polynomial time algorithm for approximating boxicity of bipartite graphs with approximation factor within $O(n^{0.5 - \epsilon})$ for any $\epsilon > 0$ is possible unless $NP=ZPP$.
+Adiga et.al \cite{Abh1} proved that no polynomial time algorithm for approximating boxicity of bipartite graphs with approximation factor within $O(n^{0.5 - \epsilon})$ for any $\epsilon > 0$ is possible unless $NP=ZPP$.
+Recently, Chalermsook et al. \cite{Chalermsook2013} improved the hardness of approximation from $O(n^{0.5 - \epsilon})$ factor to $O(n^{1 - \epsilon})$ factor.
 Same non-approximability holds in the case of split graphs and co-bipartite graphs too.

 Since boxicity is even hard to approximate, one would like to look at parameterized\footnote[4]{For an introduction to parameterized complexity, please refer to \cite{Nie1}.} versions of the problem.
 The standard parameterization using boxicity as parameter is meaningless since deciding whether boxicity is at most $k$ is NP-Hard even for $k=2$.
 Parameterizations with vertex cover number (MVC) and minimum feedback vertex set size (FVS) as parameters were studied in \cite{Adiga2}.
 With vertex cover number as parameter $k$, they gave an algorithm to compute boxicity exactly, that runs in $2^{O(2^k k^2)}n$ time and another algorithm to get an additive one approximation for boxicity that runs in $2^{O(k^2 \log k )} n$ time, where $n$ is the number of vertices in the graph.
 Using FVS as parameter $k$, they gave a $2+\frac{2}{box(G)}$ factor approximation algorithm to compute boxicity that runs in $2^{O(2^k k^2)}n^{O(1)}$ time.